 Links & Resources

 OTA Program Outcomes

-The total number of graduates from the Lewis and Clark Community College (L&C) Occupational Therapy Assistant program during the 3-year period of 2014-2016 was 61, with an overall graduation rate of 86%.
+The total number of graduates from the Lewis and Clark Community College (L&C) Occupational Therapy Assistant Program during the 3-year period (2015-2017) was 63, with an overall graduation rate of 82%.

 |Graduation Year||Students Entering/Graduating||Graduation Rate|

 Following the completion of the Occupational Therapy Assistant program, graduates are able to sit for the National Certification Examination for the Occupational Therapy Assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
 Illinois requires all occupational therapy practitioners to be licensed by the Illinois Department of Financial & Professional Regulations (IDFPR) in order to practice once the individual has passed the NBCOT certification examination.
 A felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 Access NBCOT examination comparison pass rates from schools across the country, including L&C OTA students.

 Lewis and Clark’s OTA program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20824-1220.
 AOTA’s phone number is (301) 652-AOTA.
 Direct access to the AOTA to the ACOTE website is: www.acoteonline.org.